 I’ve been making this rice with my restaurant style black beans for a few years now, and like I mentioned in that post, people are always requesting the recipe.
-It has evolved a little since my first attempt (original recipe pictured above), but that’s kind of how things go around here.
-Here’s what makes this rice perfect:
+It has evolved a little since my first attempt (original recipe pictured below), but that’s kind of how things go around here.

 Cilantro Lime Rice Recipe